 I also have extensive experience as an educator, and I’ve worked with groups ranging from Bosnian refugees to university-level creative writing students.
 I am currently teaching creative and academic writing skills to students at The Armidale School (a member of the prestigious Round Square organisation of schools), and from 2011 to 2016, I taught Script Writing, Creative Writing and Academic Writing to students at the University of New England.
 I love to help people develop their writing skills, and I receive a lot of positive feedback and success stories from students and participants.

-In September 2017 I co-hosted the inaugural ‘Relax & Write – a Weekend Yoga and Writing Retreat for Women’ at Evans Head, where I gave workshops on memoir writing and self-editing.
+In September 2017, Edwina Shaw and I co-hosted the inaugural ‘Relax & Write – a Weekend Yoga and Writing Retreat for Women’ at Evans Head, where I gave workshops on memoir writing and self-editing.
+Our next ‘Relax & Write’ retreat is in March 2018.